Blue-Beaker/mte_patches/README.md

 ### Forestry
 #### Faulty Queen Bee Fix
 Prevent crashing when placing a faulty queen bee into apiary
+#### MultiFarm Soil Replacement Fix
+Fix multi-farm does not return dirt or sand when replacing soil

 ### RFTools
 #### Modular Storage GUI Tweaks